OpenUpSA/openupsa.github.io/_articles/catrodb.md

 author: guus
 title: Creating an interactive story with CartoDB and Leaflet.js
 date: 2016-06-22
-short: Tis blog post will cover the technical side of creating an online map visualisation of Cape Town’s informal settlements.
+short: This blog post will cover the technical side of creating an online map visualisation of Cape Town’s informal settlements.
 image: carto.png
 ---